 Auto repair manuals are extremely important to get the job done right and quickly.
-Anyone who has tried to do a complicated repair job with no directions can attest to the fact that a good set of instructions is virtually invaluable.
-I have used many different kinds and brands of repair guides.
-From the time I was in high school all the way to becoming a professional technician I have been using repair guides.
+Anyone who has attempted a complicated repair job can attest to the importance of solid instructions.

-The one that I found to be the best for me is an online repair manual called Alldata.
-This is a professional level manual that has any information you could possibly want on any vehicle starting with the 80's.
-They also offer information for older vehicles but it is not quite as extensive and sometimes you have to call or chat with a representative in order to get what you need.
-This is the same level of information that the dealerships have for your vehicle.
+Their exhaustive database caters to almost all vehicles manufactured from the 1980s and onwards.
+They also offer information for even older vehicles but it is not quite as extensive and sometimes you have to call or chat with a representative in order to get what you need.

 Another good repair manual that is on the same level as Alldata (just not as good in my opinion) is called Mitchell1 or Ondemand5.
 This company provides all of the same information as Alldata but just in a different format.
 In my opinion the information is much harder to find and is not organized as well as with Alldata.